What is Carnival’s “Behind the Fun” Like?

 I didn’t eat at the Fahrenheit 555 steakhouse on my cruise, so I was glad to get to go in and see it.
 The decor is beautiful, and I could see it being great for an intimate dinner or celebratory occasion.

 The chef took us through how they prepare everything to order and how it’s different from the main dining room.
-He gave us a handy tip on how to figure out how well your streak is cooked based on your hand.
+He gave us a handy tip on how to figure out how well your steak is cooked based on your hand.

 How do you prepare dinner for thousands of guests each night?
 It seems like a chef’s worst nightmare, but they have it down to a science.
 We met several of the galley chefs and learned all the certifications and programs they go through to become a head chef on the ship.

 The galley itself is impressive.
 Sparkling, clean, stainless steel as far as the eye can see; neat freaks would be in heaven.
 Everything in the galley is huge, from the ovens to the gigantic mixers.
+The scale of the operation is so impressive.
+Just seeing the hundreds of plates laid out getting ready for service blew my mind.

 Staff Dining Room